 [after Eccl. x.
 1]

 : some small or trifling circumstance which spoils the enjoyment of a thing, or detracts from its agreeableness. fly on the (coach-)wheel (see quot.
 1870). to send away with a fly in one's ear: cf. flean.
-4to break, crush, a fly upon the wheel (fig.): to spend a great deal of energy and labour upon something not worth it. let that fly stick in (or to) the wall (Sc.): say nothing more on that subject. don't let flies stick to your heels: be quick. (to) drink with the flies (Austral. and New Zealandcolloq.): see quot.
+4to break, crush, a fly upon the wheel (figurative): to spend a great deal of energy and labour upon something not worth it. let that fly stick in (or to) the wall (Scottish): say nothing more on that subject. don't let flies stick to your heels: be quick. (to) drink with the flies (Australian and New Zealandcolloquial): see quot.
 1943.

 g.there are no flies on: